arangodb/docs/arangograph/backups.md

 one, first ensure that the **Upload backup to storage** option is enabled.
 Then, highlight the backup row and use the
 **Copy backup to a different region** button from the **Actions** column.

-Once the copy of the default backup is created in the region of your choice, you can copy it to a different region as well.
-The source backup ID from which the copy is created is displayed in the **Copied from Backup** column.
+The source backup ID from
+which the copy is created is displayed in the **Copied from Backup** column.

 ![Copy backup to a different region](images/arangograph-copy-backup-different-region.png)